site.btaRenowned Neurologist Calls for Preparing National Plan for Brain Health

 Renowned Neurologist Calls for Preparing National Plan for Brain Health

-Prof. Nikolai Gabrovski (BTA Photo)
+Prof. Nikolay Gabrovsky (BTA Photo)

-According to Prof. Gabrovski, 180 million people in Europe are living with brain diseases, but there are probably more as there are clinical conditions that cannot be defined as a disease.
+According to Prof. Gabrovsky, 180 million people in Europe are living with brain diseases, but there are probably more as there are clinical conditions that cannot be defined as a disease.
 Brain diseases continue to be one of the leading causes of disability and mortality, the doctor added.

 “The problems now and ten years ago are almost the same - there are nearly 800 neurologists in the country, they are not in good financial conditions as clinical pathways are very underfunded, and there are no people willing to specialize in neurology,” said Acad.
 Ivan Milanov, director of the Multiprofile Hospital for Active Treatment in Neurology and Psychiatry “St. Naum”.
 He added that neurologists have received support, but the situation is changing very slowly.
 “Neurological diseases are a very serious problem.
 In recent years, many therapies have been developed for diseases that were not curable, but we forget the more elementary diseases such as chronic migraine, a scourge for women over 50,” he said.